Clan Munro: Later clansmen

+President James Monroe (April 28, 1758 – July 4, 1831) was the great-great-grandson of Patrick Andrew Monroe who emigrated from Scotland to the United States in the mid seventeenth century.
+At the time, the spelling of surnames was not standardized, and Monroe is simply another spelling of Munro.
+He is believed to have been descended from Robert Munro, 14th Baron of Foulis.

 Clergy

 The Munros were also prominent members of the Scottish clergy in the north of Scotland.
 Andrew Munro (d.1454) was Archdeacon of Ross and for a short time Bishop of Ross.
 Sir Donald Monro was Dean of the Isles and in 1549 wrote the Description of the Western Isles of Scotland.
 John Munro of Tain (d.1630) was a Presbyterian minister.
 Rev. Robert Munro (1645–1704) was a Catholic priest who was persecuted for his beliefs and died in imprisonment.